LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Method: LNS2+RL

-In path planning tasks involving a large number of agents, congestion often arises in bottleneck areas of the map, where all agents attempt to traverse the same set of vertices, leading to under-utilization of other vertices and significantly increased collision risks.
-To alleviate congestion, we introduce the \textit{vertex utilization map} and the \textit{edge utilization maps}, which visualize congestion and assist agents in identifying and avoiding high-density areas, promoting more evenly dispersed paths.
-Specifically, denote $U (v, t-\beta_l, t+\beta_h)$ and $U ((v_1, v_2), t-\beta_l, t+\beta_h)$ as the usage of vertex $v$ and edge $(v_1, v_2)$ during the time period from $t-\beta_l$ to $t+\beta_h$ , respectively.
-They are the sum of the number of times the soft obstacles traverse through the vertex/edge from $t-\beta_l$ to $t+\beta_h$, and the number of times agents traverse through the vertex/edge from $t-\beta_l$ to $t$.
-In our experiments, we set $\beta_l$ to 2 and $\beta_h$ to 15.
-The normalized value $\delta \frac{U (v, t-\beta_l, t+\beta_h)}{m}$ and $\delta \frac{U ((v_1, v_2), t-\beta_l, t+\beta_h)}{m}$ are then used as the value of each grid in the vertex utilization map and four edge utilization maps ($\delta= 10 $).
-Moreover, we further encourage agents to avoid these congested areas by giving them a small penalty $rc$ calculated by Here $\delta_v = 0.225$, $\delta_e = 0.075$ are used to balance between vertex and edge information.
+\paragraph{4.
+Alleviate congestion} In path planning tasks involving a large number of agents, congestion often arises in bottleneck areas of the map, where all agents attempt to traverse the same set of cells, leading to under-utilization of other cells and significantly increased collision risks.
+To alleviate congestion, we introduce the \textit{cell utilization map} and the \textit{direction utilization maps}, which visualize congestion and assist agents in identifying and avoiding high-density areas, promoting more evenly dispersed paths.
+Specifically, denote $U (c)$ and $U (c_1, c_2)$ as the usage of cell $c$ and direction $(c_1, c_2)$ during the time period from $t-2$ to $t+15$.
+They represent, respectively, the total timesteps during that time period in which soft obstacles and agents occupy cell $c$ and traverse direction $(c_1, c_2)$.
+The normalized value $10 \frac{U (c)}{m}$ and $10 \frac{U (c_1, c_2)}{m}$ are then used as the value of each grid in the cell utilization map and four direction utilization maps.
+Moreover, we further encourage agents to avoid these congested areas by giving them a small penalty $rc_t^{i}$ calculated by

-The second part of the observation is an eight-element vector consisting of the normalized distance between $v_t^i$ and $g_i$ along the x-axis and y-axis, as well as the total Euclidean distance, the ratio of the number of CP in path planned by the MARL-planner compared to these in $\hat{p_i}$, the ratio of $t$ to the predefined episode length, the ratio of $t$ to the maximum length of $\hat{P}$, the ratio of agents who have reached goal, and agent $i$'s action at $t-1$.